MikeKorotych/ChefClaude/README.md

 # MasterChef Claude

-This project is a web application built with React and Vite, designed to showcase recipes and culinary skills.

 ## Features

 * **Chef Claude🍽️:** Generate a meal from your ingredients.
 * **Menu Planner📃:** Create your meal plan depending on:
-- lifestyle
+🤸‍♂️ lifestyle
-- favorite products
+🍖 favorite products
-- dietary preferences.
+🍴 dietary preferences.
 * **AI Sommelier🍷:** Find what kind of drink goes best with your dish.

 ## Technologies